CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_lowInput_RNAseq.md

 * If you did option B above, then you will use all of your sample lysate as input.

 * In your pre-PCR work station, add 10.5 uL of diluted RNA or cell lysate to each well to bring your input to just under 1ng.
 If using less than 10.5 uL of RNA, add nuclease-free water to qs to 10.5 uL.
 Keep plate on ice while working with samples.
-* Make stock of 10x Lysis Buffer (can be scaled up as needed, we make a stock of this and keep it in our -20C):
+* Make stock of 10x Reaction Buffer (can be scaled up as needed, we make a stock of this and keep it in our -20C):

 Kit reagent      | Volume per rxn (uL)
 -----------------|---------------------
 10x Lysis Buffer | 19
 RNase Inhibitor  | 1

-* To each well containing 10.5uL of diluted RNA, add 1uL of 10x lysis buffer.
+* To each well containing 10.5uL of diluted RNA, add 1uL of 10x Reaction buffer.
 Pipette to mix.

 * To each well, add 1 uL of 3' SMART-Seq CDS Primer II A.  Mix gently by pipetting and centrifuge the plate.